jeffamaxey/objectiv-analytics/bach/docs/source/example-notebooks/explore-data.rst

 Explore your data
 =================

-In this example, we briefly demonstrate how you can easily explore your new data collected with Objectiv.

-This example is also available in a `notebook
+This example notebook shows how you can easily explore your data collected with Objectiv.
+It's also available as a `full Jupyter notebook
 <https://github.com/objectiv/objectiv-analytics/blob/main/notebooks/explore-your-data.ipynb>`_
-to run on your own data or use our `quickstart <https://objectiv.io/docs/home/quickstart-guide/>`_ to try it out with demo data in 5 minutes.
+to run on your own data, or you can instead `run the Demo </docs/home/quickstart-guide/>`_ to quickly try it out.
+The dataset used here is the same as in the Demo.

-First we have to install the open model hub and instantiate the Objectiv DataFrame object; see :doc:`getting started in your notebook <../get-started-in-your-notebook>`.
+We assume below that you've installed the open model hub and instantiated an Objectiv DataFrame object; see how to :doc:`get started in your notebook <../get-started-in-your-notebook>`.

-The data used in this example is based on the data set that comes with our quickstart docker demo.

 A first look at the data
 ------------------------